 The Cape May Restaurant That Sits On A Sunken Ship

-In 1853 the New York Central Railroad Company was created after many different rail lines merged into one system.
-The age of the stream-powered trains was in full swing and rail companies owned much of the Northeast.
+In 1853, the New York Central Railroad Company was formed through the merger of various rail lines into one extensive system.
+The era of steam-powered trains was in full swing, and rail companies dominated much of the Northeast.

-From 1910 until the early 1960s The Utica made thousands of trips up and down the Hudson.
-By the time the mid-1960s hit, the New York Central Railroad started having financial issues which lead to its closing in 1968.
+For over five decades, from 1910 to the early 1960s, the SS Utica served tirelessly, making countless trips up and down the Hudson River.
+However, as the mid-1960s approached, the New York Central Railroad faced financial challenges that eventually led to its closure in 1968.

 Check out these other Wildwood Videos and Articles below.